 If you are an applicant.
 We will keep your information for a period of two years, for the purposes of assessing if you are a viable candidate for a role we currently have available or that may be available in the future.

 If you work with us.
-We will keep your information for the duration of any contractual arrangement between you and us (employment, consultancy or otherwise) and for a period of five years after the termination of that contractual arrangement.
-The optional Special Categories of Data will be deleted when they have fulfilled their purpose, or on termination of your employment with ClearScore.
+We will keep your information for the duration of any contractual arrangement between you and us (employment, consultancy or otherwise) and for a period of six years after the termination of that contractual arrangement.
+Special category data will be deleted upon termination of your employment with ClearScore or earlier if you (i) request us to delete such data; or (ii) withdraw your consent to the processing of such data by ClearScore.

 Your information may be permanently deleted before the periods set out above in the event we determine it is no longer necessary for the purpose for which it was collected.